GiGurra/flycd/README.md

   builder: paketobuildpacks/builder:base
   buildpacks:
     - gcr.io/paketo-buildpacks/go
+  # optional, if you want to use a pre-built image instead of building from source.
+  # fly.io supports this only for public docker registries (e.g. dockerhub)
+  # probably best used in combination with source type: local
+  #image: some/docker-image:tag

 # Optional config for secrets.
 Here you define what the secrets should be created in the fly.io app
 # and where to get the value from.
 Currently only supports getting the value from env vars on the host